Podcast Promotion

 10. Contact people you mentioned on your show

 If you mention a person or brand on your show, reach out to them after you publish the episode.
 Pull out the quote where you talked about their product and ask if they’d be willing to share your show on social media.
-This usually only works if whatever you said was positive.

-When we asked some of the hosts we work with how to promote a podcast without investing a lot of time, this was a common recommendation.
+When we asked some of the podcast hosts we work with how to promote a podcast without investing a lot of time, this was a common recommendation.

 11. Add value to online communities